IvorCorp/IT-Icons/README.md

-# IT-Icons
+# IC-Icons
-IvorTech Open-Source icons library
+IvorCorp Open-Source icons library

 # Usage
-Currently, the only way to use IT Icons is downloading the images and linking it to your webpage but we are working on making it easier!
+Currently, the only way to use IC Icons is downloading the images and linking it to your webpage but we are working on making it easier!

 # Color Scheme
 Gray: #4B4B4B <br>